 About

-Before graduate school, I was also at Duke, earning my BSE in 2015 while double majoring in Electrical & Computer Engineering and Biomedical Engineering.
+I previously spent 4 years as a researcher of Fundamental AI Research (FAIR) at Meta, as well as a brief stint in Facebook AI Applied Research (FAIAR).
+Prior to that, I studied at Duke University, of which I am a triple alumnus: I completed my PhD (+MS) while advised by Lawrence Carin, and before that, earned an ECE/BME double-major BSE.
 As an undergraduate, I was able to work on image processing with Guillermo Sapiro and brain-computer interfaces with Leslie Collins.
-Outside of research, I was a member of Sabrosura, Duke’s premier Latin dance troupe, and enjoyed playing Ultimate frisbee.
+Outside of research, I was a member of Sabrosura, Duke’s premier Latin dance troupe, and enjoyed playing Ultimate frisbee and tennis (though these days I quite enjoy pickleball).
 I also enjoy mentoring: I’ve mentored and advised many students over the years through Engineering a Community, Engineering Alumni Council, and E-team.
-I currently serve as an interviewer for Duke undergraduate admissions.
+I’ve also served as an interviewer for Duke undergraduate admissions.

 Email: kevinjliang [at] meta [dot] com